Residents of a sheltered housing block in Dundee fear someone could be killed because the city council have “botched” roof repairs.

-The residents claim tiles on the roof have not been nailed into place and could be easily blown off and injure someone below.
+The residents of the block, in Clepington Road, claim tiles on the roof have not been nailed into place and could be easily blown off and injure someone below.

 Video footage seen by the Tele shows hundreds of tiles which are seemingly sitting loose with the nail holes lying empty.

 On Monday, during the strong gales that have been battering the city, four tiles were blown off the roof smashing on to the ground below.